EX3D/aframe-daylight-system/README.md

 ![Example Image](https://github.com/EX3D/aframe-InstancedMesh/blob/master/aframe%20instancedmesh%20Example.jpg)

-Based on aframe-environment-component this component is made for creator that want to se up a particular sun position using, latitude, declination and hour data for a project.
+Based on aframe-environment-component this component is made for creators that want to set up a particular sun position using, latitude, declination and hour data for a project.

-This leverages vec3 conversion from sun azimuth and sun altitude equations.
+This uses vec3 conversion from sun azimuth and sun altitude equations.

 ## WIP